 Responding to Conundrum

-A YouTube user named “Conundrum” posted a series of questions on my video Efilism: Arguing the Argument.
-I am going to answer them here.
+A YouTube user named “Conundrum” posted a series of questions on the video Efilism: Arguing the Argument.
+I will answer them here.
 Each question begins with a quote from me, followed by his questions/criticisms.
 I will put the quote from me in bold font.

 Pain is the experience of increased desire.